zainabhusain227/Zainab-Husain-mobile-app/README.md

+This simple mobile app shows:

+a picture

+a bio

+an alert

-For the task I was able to add: a picture a bio an alert a button (added feature)
+a button (added feature)

-When I was trying to run the app on my phone sometimes either the initial alert or the picture would not show up.
-The performance is a bit inconsistent however the changes are in the App.js file for reviewing.